L&D Travel Nurse Jobs in Tennessee

 How does Junxion’s process work for L&D travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
+From day one you deal with one recruiter who handles your whole contract, not a call-center rotation.
 Tell them your call tolerance, target cities, pay goals, and whether you lean toward high-volume academic units or smaller community birth centers, and they match you with open L&D contracts in Tennessee, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands high-acuity procedural culture, and credentialing is managed start to finish by a US-based team.
+Junxion was founded by a traveling surgical tech, so high-acuity procedural culture is understood here, and credentialing is managed start to finish by a US-based team.
 When you’re ready, reach out to get matched.

 Ready to find your next L&D travel contract in Tennessee?
 Talk to a Junxion recruiter today and let’s match your labor and delivery background with the right unit.